 THE BATTLE OF VIRDEN Virden sits atop a rich deposit of coal and that coal became economically viable with the creation of efficient rail transportation here and throughout the state.
 The railroad owners and the coal mine owners operated “hand in glove” to exploit labor.

-The “Battle of Virden” resulted in the deaths of 7 miners (and 40 wounded miners) and 5 guards as well as a Chicago & Alton railroad employee; 4 others were wounded.
-The event had lasting significance for Illinois coal mining, its labor organization and the history of the labor movement in the United States.
-Here we deal with Virden and refer you to its context on the labor heritage page of this website: https://mythicmississippi.illinois.edu/coal/labor-heritage
+The “Battle of Virden” resulted in the deaths of 7 miners (and 40 wounded miners) and 5 guards as well as a company railroad employee; 4 others were wounded.
+The event had lasting significance for Illinois coal mining, its labor organization and the history of the labor movement in the United States – see https://mythicmississippi.illinois.edu/coal/labor-heritage

 Briefly, the conflict started because the mine owners’ of the Chicago-Virden Coal Company refused to let the Virden miners unionize whereas a nationwide agreement between bituminous coal operators and the United Mine Workers had recently been reached and its wage scale should have applied everywhere.
 In response to the Virden miners’ strike the company brought in African American miners from Alabama to scab.
 Not only were the miners aggrieved at the mine owners, they were infuriated by the African Americans.
 Those poor Blacks were recruited unaware of the lesser wage they would be paid and the labor conflict awaiting them up north (see poster below – on display in the Mother Jones Museum, Mt.
 Olive).